Jarell Quansah: Style of play

-Jarell Quansah is a right-footed centre-back, also playing regularly as a right-back during his youth years.

-Quansah is described as a defender who likes to play the ball, able to break the lines with his long passes, while staying calm and focused in defense, strong in aerial duels, with the ability to press high, as required by Jürgen Klopp's system at Anfield.
+Quansah is a right-footed centre-back who also regularly played right-back during his youth years.
+He has been described as a ball-playing defender, able to break the lines with his long passes, while staying calm and focused in defence, and strong and quick-thinking in aerial duels.

+Personal life

+Quansah's brother, Keenan, is also a footballer, who plays for National League North club Hereford.